U.S. Navy Sailors with 3rd Marine Logistics Group Conduct Field Sterilization Training

-U.S. Navy Hospital Corpman 2nd Class John Kim, a biomedical equipment technician, right, and U.S. Navy Lt.
-Dylan Daniels, an ICU nurse, left, both with 3rd Medical Battalion, 3rd Marine Logistics Group, fills a field sterilizer with water during a field sterilization training event, on Camp Kinser, Okinawa, Japan, May 18, 2026.
-The training provided by Front Line Industries equipped Sailors with a portable capability to sterilize medical equipment in field environments, enhancing readiness and support during expeditionary operations.
-(U.S. Marine Corps Photo by Lance Cpl.
-Matthew Borruso)
+U.S. Navy sailors with 3rd Marine Logistics Group, learn how to operate a field sterilizer, during a field sterilization training event, on Camp Kinser, Okinawa, Japan, May 18, 2026.
+The training provided by Front Line Industries, equipped sailors with a portable capability to sterilize medical equipment in field environments, enhancing readiness and support during expeditionary operations.
+(U.S. Marine Corps Video by Cpl.
+Logan Mason)

 |Date Taken: